 The key message is that differentiation supports the scaffolding process, although there is an argument that they are not mutually exclusive, thus, are dependent upon each other.
 Another way of looking at this is, how will you differentiate learning to avoid points of frustration, whilst move learning forward.

 Notice that in the lesson plan, learning episode one leads into learning episode two.
-If during the first teacher input, the teacher’s assessment (Assessment for Learning) shows that some or all of the students can skip the first learning activity, then do so.
+If during the first teacher input, the teacher’s assessment (Assessment for Learning) shows that some or all of the students achieve that requirement the teacher can skip the first learning activity.
 Making students who already have this knowledge and skillset, complete the first learning episode, is not progressing their knowledge, understanding or skillset and therefore no progression is taking place.

 Figure Three: A simplistic lesson plan showing differentiation and scaffolding.